andrewmbenton/hellosorld/_posts/2014-01-19-my-triumphant-return-to-blogging.md

 I also started a company called [Bolt][1].
 We're building a replacement for the default phone app on Android that happens to be a replacement for your mobile voice service too.
 Think of it like Skype, but without usernames.
 Or like FaceTime Audio for Android.
 We'll eventually build a messaging app to replace carrier SMS as well.

-You can read more about Bolt's mission on the Bolt Blog: [Cutting the Telecom Cord][3].
+You can read more about Bolt's mission on the Bolt Blog in a post titled [Cutting the Telecom Cord][3].

-Looking back at the last thing I wrote, titled [Going Down Fighting][2], I'm not surprised that I'm building a product to replace carrier voice and messaging service.
+Looking back at the last thing I wrote, [Going Down Fighting][2], I'm not surprised that I'm building a product to replace carrier voice and messaging service.
 I am surprised that not much has changed since I wrote it.

 Mobile carriers have done a much better job of delaying the inevitable future than I anticipated.
 Perhaps I was a bit naiive.
 I thought we'd be a lot closer today to thinking of mobile carriers primarily as mobile internet service providers who happen to also give you a phone number and voice service.